Sherwin6180/JID-4100-YoungAdventurers/README.md

 * Created a Node.js backend to connect to the database and provide APIs for task retrievement, question retrieviement, and form submission.
 ### Bug Fixes
 * The status of the task will be updated to "Completed" after the user finishes the form.
-### Known Issues
-* The user currently is not able to save the answers and review them later before submitting.